krishnagopika/InterviewQuestions/Salesforce/ConfigurationAndSetup.md

 2. What is CRM?
 3. How to add multiple currencies?
 4. Explain List and views?
-5. How to add an user?
+5. How to add a user?
 6. A user cannot login, as an admin what is your first step?
 7. What is the procedure to setup holidays?
 8. Explain the process of curreny setup